RascalSoftware/RAT-Docs/source/calcTypes/domainsCustomModels.rst

             return output, sub_rough

 The first four parameters are the same as for a normal custom model.
-The final *'domainNumber'* parameter is the index of the domain (either 1 or 2 in MATLAB, and either 0 or 1 in python).
+The final *'domainNumber'* parameter is the index of the domain (either 1 or 2 in MATLAB, and either 0 or 1 in Python).
 Then, it is up to the user to build the correct domain.
 So for example, within the custom model:

 .. tab-set-code::